@ |

 during World War II and continued to preach the teachings

-of Buddha even in the postwar period
+of Buddha even in [Eighty-eight

 Holy Places of Tamagawa] |